 When an ARRIRAW image is encoded as HDE, the file extension changes from .ari to .arx.
 The image essence is encoded, but the file header is otherwise identical.

 HDE is designed to provide fast encoding and decoding speeds.
-For example, a 4K Bayer image can comfortably be encoded/decoded at 24fps on a modern MacBook Pro laptop.
+For example, ARRIRAW Open Gate 4.5K can be encoded comfortably at 24fps on a modern MacBook Pro laptop.

 HDE is resolution independent, it can be used on ARRIRAW images of any resolution.

 HDE files are supported in industry standard software such as Filmlight’s Baselight and Daylight, ColorFront Transkoder, Pomfort Silverstack and YoYotta.
 The list of supporting software is growing rapidly.